NickKistner/poly-unity-uwp-hololens/README.md

 * Change to .net Scripting Backend
 * Change to Scripting Runtime Version .net 4.6
 * Insert your API Key
+* If you are already using a Json.net Library from MRTK or whatever, delete Assets/PolyToolkit/ThirdParty/Json-NET-for-Unity
 * Enjoy!